stheil15/virAnnot/README.md

 It is designed to identify viruses in plants but it can be used to assemble and annotate any sequences with the NCBI taxonomy.

-NR and NT must be present localy and NCBI taxonomy is loaded in SQLITE database with a provided script.
+NR and NT must be present localy and NCBI taxonomy is loaded in an SQLITE database with a provided script.

 ## Prerequisite